Perpetual Boards (also called evergreen boards) are ideal for workflows that don't follow a strict sprint or time-boxed cycle.

 These boards are always active and display work as it flows through your process without specific start or end dates.
 Due dates on items can still be used - there is just no strict start and stop timing for the board.

-Examples of use case for perpetual boards is for an ongoing queue of work such as:
+Examples of use cases for perpetual boards are ongoing queues of work such as:

 Here's how to set up and use a perpetual board: